-The EHS Committee is responsible for carrying out monthly inspection and bi-monthly meetings to review the Group's environmental performance as well as making sure the system is implemented properly in our factories.
-In FY2021, the Group developed a few key performance indicator ("KPI") targets regarding greenhouse gas ("GHG") emission, waste generation, use of energy and water to further enhance our environmental performance.
-The progress of the targets is monitored and reviewed by the ESG Committee at least twice a year and reported to the Board.
+The EHS Committee is in charge of conducting bi-monthly meetings to examine the Group's environmental performance as well as monthly inspections to ensure the system is effectively implemented in our plants.
+To further enhance our environmental performance, we have set 4 emission reduction targets based on the key performance indicator regarding greenhouse gas ("GHG") emission, waste generation, use of energy and water.
+The ESG Committee reviews monitors and reviews the progress of the targets at least twice a year and reports to the Board.

-Aspect Target GHG emission Policy target: • To reduce the frequency of transportation activities between the internal facilities in factory area By 2025:To reduce carbon emission intensity by 5% when compared with the baseline in FY2021 Waste generation Canteen policy targets: To encourage reducing the use of disposable tableware, and ultimately eliminate all disposable tableware To reduce the use of single-use plastic water bottles by providing drinking water To promote reduction of food waste Policy targets on reducing paper consumption: To promote paper saving among employees To reduce the use of paper by adopting electronic data processing To print on both sides of paper for day-to-day document printing Policy targets on reducing general waste: To restructure the corporate waste management framework To set up waste sorting facilities so as to encourage recycling and reduce waste at source By 2025:To reduce non-hazardous waste intensity by 5% when compared with the baseline in FY2021
+Aspect Target GHG emission Policy target: Reduce the frequency of transportation activities between the internal facilities in factory area By 2025: Reduce carbon emission intensity by 5% when compared with the baseline in FY2021 Waste generation Canteen policy targets: Encourage reducing the use of disposable tableware, and ultimately eliminate all disposable tableware Reduce the use of single-use plastic water bottles by providing drinking water Promote reduction of food waste Policy targets on reducing paper consumption: Promote paper saving among employees Reduce the use of paper by adopting electronic data processing Print on both sides of paper for day-to-day document printing Policy targets on reducing general waste: Restructure the corporate waste management framework Set up waste sorting facilities so as to encourage recycling and reduce waste at source By 2025:Reduce non-hazardous waste intensity by 5% when compared with the baseline in FY2021

-Aspect Target Use of Energy Policy targets: To provide training on energy management To replace the explosion-proof tube light with LED or T8 tube light in all operation areas, and reduce the overall usage To keep all equipment well-maintained To reduce the use of high energy-consuming machinery To change the electrical lighting circuit system from series to parallel in all operation area To turn off air conditioners when the temperature is below 26°C By 2025:To reduce energy consumption by 5% when compared with the baseline in FY2021 Use of Water Policy targets: To provide training to our staff on water efficiency To monitor the water consumption usage monthly and repair the damaged water pipes to prevent water leakage To provide maintenance to the main pipeline of the water supply To replace all taps in the factory with water-efficient taps and use devices with water-efficient labels To reduce the number of water taps in the operation area of the factory.
-To remove all unnecessary water taps and pipes in the toilets To provide water-saving equipment in the factory By 2025:To reduce water consumption intensity by 10% when compared with the baseline in FY2021
+Aspect Target Use of Energy Policy targets: Provide training on energy management Replace the explosion-proof tube light with LED or T8 tube light in all operation areas, and reduce the overall usage Keep all equipment well-maintained Reduce the use of high energy-consuming machinery Change the electrical lighting circuit system from series to parallel in all operation area Turn off air conditioners when the temperature is below 26°C By 2025: • Reduce energy consumption by 5% when compared with the baseline in FY2021 Use of Water Policy targets: Provide training to our staff on water efficiency Monitor the water consumption usage monthly and repair the damaged water pipes to prevent water leakage Provide maintenance to the main pipeline of the water supply Replace all taps in the factory with water-efficient taps and use devices with water-efficient labels Reduce the number of water taps in the operation area of the factory.
+Remove all unnecessary water taps and pipes in the toilets Provide water-saving equipment in the factory By 2025:Reduce water consumption intensity by 10% when compared with the baseline in FY2021

-In FY2021, we were not aware of any material non-compliance with laws and regulations relating to air and greenhouse gas emissions, discharges into water and land, generation of waste and use of resources in Hong Kong and Mainland China.
+In FY2022, we were not aware of any material non-compliance with laws and regulations relating to air and greenhouse gas emissions, discharges into water and land, generation of waste and use of resources in Hong Kong and Mainland China.